Top 14 Venture Capital Firms Investing in Manufacturing Startups

 5. Ironspring Ventures

-Based in Austin, Texas, Ironspring Ventures invests in early-stage companies that are driving digital innovation in industrial sectors.
-They specialize in areas like construction, manufacturing, and logistics, leading and co-leading investment rounds.
+Ironspring Ventures is an early-stage venture capital firm that invests in companies modernizing industrial sectors.
+They specialize in areas like construction, manufacturing, and logistics, often leading or co-leading seed and early-stage rounds.

-- Industries of focus: Construction, Manufacturing, Logistics, Clean Energy, Supply Chain Management
+- Industries of focus: Construction, Manufacturing, Logistics, Supply Chain Management, Clean Energy

 - Geographical presence: Austin, Texas